 1. BetterBody Foods Avocado Oil

-It is a rich source of monounsaturated fats.
-Avocado oil won’t turn oxidized.
+It is a rich source of monounsaturated fats and Avocado oil won’t oxidize.

-In addition to using the avocado oil to spice up your griddle, make use of it to fry and saute your food, and bake with it to make salad marinades and dressings.
+In addition to using the avocado oil to spice up your griddle, use it to fry and saute your food, and make salad marinades and dressings.

-You do not often consider grapeseed oil to be a versatile oil.
-It has a mild and delicate flavor that can be used to cook a variety of tasks.
+This has a mild and delicate flavor that can be used to cook a variety of foods.

-The grapeseed oil is made from grapes removed during the winemaking process.
-It is rich in omega-6 fats, as well as vitamin E.
+The grapeseed oil is made from grapes removed during the winemaking process and is rich in omega-6 fats and vitamin E.

-With an average Smoke point of between 470 and 510 degrees Fahrenheit, This pure Grapeseed Oil is 100% pure and excellent cooking oil for any grill.
+With an average smoke point of between 470 and 510 degrees Fahrenheit, this pure grapeseed oil is 100% pure.

-This oil is perfect for cooking at high temperatures, like deep-frying.
+This oil is great for cooking at high temperatures, like deep-frying.
 Because of its mild flavor, it is also suitable to make marinades and salad dressings.

-Pompeian grapeseed oil is not allergic.
-It is GMO-free and doesn’t contain trans fats.
+Pompeian grapeseed oil is non allergenic, GMO-free and doesn’t contain trans fats.